 Takayama, Gifu

-Think preserved Edo-period streets, morning markets along the river and cafés tucked into wooden townhouses.
+Think preserved Edo-period streets, morning markets along the river, and cafĆ©s tucked into wooden townhouses.
 Add snowy, capped thatched-roof houses if you visit in the winter.
-They also have an open air museum (a collection of historic buildings from various regions of Japan and historical periods) if you don’t want to take the bus to the more famous Shirakawa-Go.
+They also have an open-air museum (a collection of historic buildings from various regions of Japan and historical periods) if you don’t want to take the bus to the more famous, but touristy, Shirakawa-Go.
 Takayama is one of the first places I visited outside Tokyo, and still one of my most memorable.

 (P.S.
-In recent years, this spot has become more popular with visitors, so a side trip to Hida Furukawa Old Town will give you some calm you might be seeking if Takayama doesn’t deliver.)
+In recent years, Takayama has become more popular with visitors, so a side trip to Hida Furukawa Old Town will give you some calm you might be seeking if Takayama doesn’t deliver for you.)

 Tamba Sasayama, Hyogo